Cryptolens/docs/legal/DataPolicy.md

 Automatic backups occur on a daily basis.

 ## How to increase privacy for your customers
 In order to safeguard customer data and ensure compliance, both you as a software vendor and us as the data controller have to cooperate.
-In this section, we have outlined several tips of how to increase safety when using SKM.
+In this section, we have outlined several tips of how to increase safety when using Cryptolens.

 ### Access tokens
 #### Restrict the scope